edcarp/python-novice-esces/_episodes/06-files.md

 ~~~
 {: .output}

 ![Output from the second iteration of the for loop.
-Three line graphs showing the daily average,
+Three line graphs showing the average,
-maximum and minimum inflammation over a 40-day period for all patients in the second
+maximum and minimum waveheight in the 2010s.](../fig/waves_loop_2.svg)
-dataset.](../fig/waves_loop_2.svg)

 ~~~
 waves-80s.csv
 ~~~
 {: .output}

 ![Output from the third iteration of the for loop.
-Three line graphs showing the daily average,
+Three line graphs showing the average,
-maximum and minimum inflammation over a 40-day period for all patients in the third
+maximum and minimum waveheight in the 1980s.](../fig/waves_loop_3.svg)
-dataset.](../fig/waves_loop_3.svg)

 > ## Different types of division
 >